w3f/PSPs/psp-1.md

 the owner can renew the domain before it expires with the price he or she bought.

-The auction starts when anyone who want the domain claim auction after ttl from registered date passes or when the owner wants to sell it.
+The auction starts when anyone who wants the domain claims an auction after `ttl` from registered date passes or when the owner wants to sell it.

 The resolver will record the highest bidder only.